Arbitration Act 1996

 The Arbitration Act 1996 (c.
 23) is an act of the Parliament of the United Kingdom which regulates arbitration proceedings within the jurisdiction of England and Wales and Northern Ireland.

 The 1996 act only applies to parts of the United Kingdom.
-In Scotland, the Arbitration (Scotland) Act 2010 provides a statutory framework for domestic and international arbitration.
+In Scotland, the Arbitration (Scotland) Act 2010 (asp 1) provides a statutory framework for domestic and international arbitration.

 Overview

 England and Wales is one of the very few developed jurisdictions in the world which has consciously elected not to follow the UNCITRAL Model Law on International Commercial Arbitration.
 This is a position which has been subject to criticism.

 General duty of the tribunal

 The London Court of International Arbitration.

 The Act mandates that the general duty of the arbitral tribunal is to: